vethssvikas/vethssvikas/README.md

-- 🔭 I’m currently interning a NLP Research Intern at UNSW, Sydney, Austrailia on Automatic Taxonomy Induction Techniques.
+- 🔭 I’m currently working as an NLP Research Intern at UNSW, Sydney on Automatic Taxonomy Induction Techniques.
 - 🌱 I've previously worked at:
 -  a.
 Practically as a Data Science Research Intern.
 -  b.
 Microsoft as a project mentee through the Engage program